 Be real and be authentic.
 Don’t be afraid to share your responses or discomforts about a situation.
 Sometimes sharing uncertainties, ambiguities, or even previous experiences allows both parties to see through their predetermined roles and make connections on a more authentic level.

-Use descriptive not evaluative language.
+Use descriptive not evaluative/judgmental or educational language.
 Articulate observations and support with concrete evidence where possible.
 Talk about the child’s work or observations of the child’s behaviour in a factual, non-judgmental way that enhances understanding and separates the child from his/her work and behaviour.

 Focus on solutions.
 The goal of the discussion, if possible, is to understand the situation now without getting lost in blame, pointing fingers, or playing the what-if game.
 While you may not reach complete consensus about what is best, what is important is to push the the conversation toward finding solutions that are acceptable to all.